nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The report is used by the host to update the state of the keyboard LEDs, for example to indicate that the Caps Lock key is active.

 .. note::
-   Only the nrf52840dk_nrf52840 in ``ZDebug_keyboard`` configuration has hardware LEDs that can be used to disaply state of the Caps Lock and Num Lock.
+   Only the nrf52840dk_nrf52840 in ``keyboard`` configuration has hardware LEDs that can be used to disaply state of the Caps Lock and Num Lock.

 The following diagrams show the HID output report data exchange between the application modules.